 Appeals of financial aid suspension must be made in writing to the director of financial aid by the date specified in the financial aid suspension notification letter.

-The appeal letter must address the extenuating circumstance(s) why satisfactory academic progress was not made, why the extenuating circumstance(s) has changed, as well as an outlined plan of corrective action for future academic success.
-Extenuating circumstances can include, but is not limited to, illness or injury; death of a family member; family difficulties; interpersonal problems with friends, roommate, significant others; difficulty balancing work, athletics, family responsibility; or financial difficulties.
+The appeal letter must address the extenuating circumstance(s) for why satisfactory academic progress was not made and why the extenuating circumstance(s) has changed, as well as an outlined plan of corrective action for future academic success.
+Extenuating circumstances can include, but are not limited to, illness or injury; death of a family member; family difficulties; interpersonal problems with friends, roommate, significant others; difficulty balancing work, athletics, family responsibility; or financial difficulties.